 - Give you a more natural-looking nose if the original work was overdone

-- Be used to further improve the look of your nose if the first surgery did not go far enough
+- Further, improve the look of your nose if the first surgery did not go far enough

-- Correct deformities that are a result of poor technique or unexpected healing
+- Correct deformities from poor technique or unexpected healing

-It can take a year or longer to see the final results of rhinoplasty, so if your original surgery was less than a year ago and you are not pleased with the results, you may not need a second surgery.
-In some cases revision rhinoplasty can improve airflow and correct problems such as snoring, sinus issues, and seasonal allergies.
+You may be a candidate for revision rhinoplasty if you have had nose surgery and are unsatisfied with the results.
+Remember that it can take a year or longer to see the final results of your original rhinoplasty.
+If your surgery was less than a year ago and you are not pleased with the results, you may not need to consider a second surgery.